 - Markings.
 Turn over the suspected antique decanter on a plain surface lined with a soft cloth to protect its rim from chipping.
 Use a magnifying lens to look for markings.
 Sound.
 Because of the metallic content on antique crystal decanters, it has a ring to it when tapped with a teaspoon.

 - Internet search/books.
-Most antique crystal decanters or any antique crystals for that matter have been catalogued in books or internet sites.
+Most antique crystal decanters or any antique crystals for that matter have been cataloged in books or internet sites.
 Etsy has a very extensive list of antique crystal decanters for sale, too.
 Books like Glass of the World by George Savage and Miller's Antique Encyclopedia by Judith Miller.
 It also has companion handbooks for the current price of antiques.

 Are Old Whiskey Decanters Worth Anything?

 If anything, old whiskey decanters have the same price trend that other antiques follow.
 When the interest in them lessens, the price also lowers.
-Auction sites show that some of the items have been on the site for so long that the curators decided to put them on a lower price.
+Auction sites show that some of the items have been on the site for so long that the curators decided to put them at a lower price.

 Design always seems to dictate the price of the decanters, whatever their age may be.
-For example, a 1970 whiskey decanter that is plain to site used to sell at $245 but after a time, it sells only at $221.
+For example, a 1970 whiskey decanter that is plain to the site used to sell at $245 but after a time, it sells only at $221.

 Another dismal sale is Silver and Cut-Glass Claret Jug.
 Dating back in 1887, the jug dropped 52% from the $1,450 price.
 Despite its craftsmanship and very good condition, this Victorian jug still lost so much of its value.

 Another is the number of units produced and still available in the market as well as the state of the decanter.
 Chipped or cloudy decanters fetch a lower price than its counterpart that was kept in pristine condition.